19th Amendment Forged the Way for Female Leadership

 Iowa women have made history by being bold leaders.

-Because the year 2020 marks the 100th anniversary of the passage of the 19th Amendment to the U.S. Constitution, it’s most fitting to start by paying tribute to suffrage leader Carrie Chapman Catt.
+2020 marked the 100th anniversary of the passage of the 19th Amendment to the U.S. Constitution.
+I find it fitting to start by paying tribute to suffrage leader Carrie Chapman Catt.

 Carrie Chapman Catt’s girlhood home is only about 15 miles from the house where I grew up, yet I don’t remember learning about her accomplishments until I attended Iowa State University (ISU).
 The Carrie Chapman Catt Center for Women in Politics was founded in 1992 on the ISU campus to educate and engage citizens in the political process.
 Because I graduated from ISU in the spring of 1993 and one of my majors was Public Service & Administration in Agriculture, I remember reading about how the center would “provide leadership development and mentoring opportunities to ISU students interested in politics, public service and women’s issues.”